olazers/portfolio/azure/foundations/azure-blob-rbac-lab/README.md

 Even though this was only a learning environment, I disabled anonymous Blob access, enabled secure transfer, used TLS 1.2, and enabled soft delete.

-**4. Not every security feature needs to be added in the first lab.**
+**4. Not every security feature needs to be added in a foundational lab.**

 I intentionally left public network access enabled so I could focus on storage, identity, and RBAC first.
 Private networking can be added in a future lab.